128technology/docs/docs/intro_installation_quickstart_mist_aws.md

 ![Plans](/img/platforms_aws_deployment_complete.png)

-Once the deployment completes, information is provided in the Outputs tab:
+Once the deployment completes, information is provided in the Outputs tab.

 * If the **Session Smart Networking Platform** offering selected for the deployment is a **Private AMI** or an **Hourly AMI**, the non-interactive, Zero Touch Provisioning (ZTP) method is triggered.
 After the VM is deployed, an additional 2-3 minutes are required before the ZTP process initializes.
 When the ZTP process is ready, there will be an asset in the Mist inventory to be associated with the router configuration.